Understanding the Evolution of Global Atmospheric Rivers with Vapor Kinetic Energy Framework: Introduction

 Atmospheric rivers (ARs) are narrow streams of fast-moving, concentrated water vapor in the mid-latitudes.
 They account for the majority of meridional water vapor transport \cite{zhu1998proposed} and play a key role in precipitation events \cite{dettinger2011atmospheric,dettinger2013atmospheric,xiong2021influences}.
 Much like a coin with two sides, ARs can be both beneficial and hazardous.
 While they are essential for replenishing water supplies, they can also cause extreme precipitation, damaging winds, and other hazards (see \citeA{ralph2019scale} for a summary of AR-related hazards discussed in the literature).

 Moving from this qualitative description of ARs and their effects toward a quantitative understanding requires defining a variable that reflects both their “moist” and “fast-moving” characteristics of AR.
 The most widely used variable is Integrated Vapor Transport (IVT; see Section~\ref{sec:AR_IVT} for details).
 Building on this, the Atmospheric River Tracking Method Intercomparison Project (ARTMIP) \cite{rutz2019atmospheric,lora2020consensus} has compared multiple AR detection algorithms, highlighting both areas of consensus and key differences.
-These analyses reveal that most algorithms agree on five regions (north Pacific, southeast Pacific, north Atlantic, south Atlantic, south Indian ocean, see figure~\ref{fig:1}) with particularly high AR frequency—these regions form the focus basins for this study.
+These analyses reveal that most algorithms agree on five regions with high AR frequency (North Pacific, Southeast Pacific, North Atlantic, South Atlantic, South Indian ocean, see figure~\ref{fig:1}).
+These regions form the focus basins for this study.